Malcolm X’s boyhood home in Boston gets historic designation - WTMJ

 Malcolm X dropped his surname in favor of “X″ to represent his family’s lost African ancestral name.
 He eventually left the Nation of Islam but was gunned down by its adherents at a speech in New York City in 1965 at the age of 39.

-Little Collins purchased the house in Boston’s historically Black Roxbury neighborhood in 1941 and lived there until 1964.
+Little Collins, who took over leadership of her slain brother’s Organization of Afro-American Unity, purchased the house in Boston’s historically Black Roxbury neighborhood in 1941 and lived there until 1964.

-Galvin’s office said the structure, which has been vacant and deteriorating in recent years, is characteristic of the neighborhood’s residences as it developed into a streetcar suburb of Boston.
+Galvin’s office said the structure, which is undergoing renovation and rehabilitation, is characteristic of the neighborhood’s residences as it developed into a streetcar suburb of Boston.
 The house had also been part of a prosperous farm in the 18th and early 19th centuries.

 A city-run archaeological dig at the property in 2016 unearthed kitchenware, ceramics and other possible evidence of even earlier settlement, perhaps dating as far back as the 1700s.